jes/notes/cyclecar.md

  * ZS190 is about £900 and 20hp

+Exhaust:

+ * ??? probably have to make your own

 Wheels:

  * Royal Enfield Classic 350 front wheel is 19", spoked, and about £100 each